Hellraiser: Release

 Hellraiser had its first public showing at the Prince Charles Cinema on 10 September 1987.
-The film was released in the United States on 18 September; it grossed $14,564,000 in the United States and Canada.
-It made £763,412 in the UK.
+The film was released in the United States and Canada on 18 September.

 Hellraiser was initially banned in Ontario by the Ontario Film and Video Review Board.
-By a 3-2 majority vote, the film was deemed "not approved in its entirety as it contravenes community standards".
+By a 3–2 majority vote, the film was deemed "not approved in its entirety as it contravenes community standards".
 It was banned because of its "brutal, graphic violence with blood-letting throughout, horror, degradation and torture".
 In August 1987, Hellraiser was passed by the Ontario Film Review Board, but only after several cuts were made to the film.
 New World Mutual Pictures of Canada cut about 40 seconds to get the film passed with an R rating.
 Thirty-five seconds of an extended torture scene featuring hooks pulling apart a body and face were removed, as well as a scene of squirming rats nailed to a wall.